- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Cerebral Palsy

 Cerebral palsy is a neurological disorder that affects muscle control, movement, and coordination.
 It is one of the most common birth injuries linked to oxygen deprivation caused by umbilical cord compression.
-Babies with cerebral palsy may experience:
+Babies with CP may experience:

 - Muscle stiffness or weakness;